Frequently Asked Questions

 Auburn University, Alabama 36849-5145

 Occasionally, external scholarship donors require proof of enrollment prior to sending funds.
-If so, students should contact the Office of the Registrar located in Langdon Hall at (334) 844-4770 or visit Enrollment Certification for information on requesting enrollment verification.
+If so, a student may obtain an Enrollment Verification in AU Access under My Academics tab or by visiting the Office of the Registrar.
+The Office of the Registrar is located in Langdon Hall and can be reached at (334) 844-4770.
+Visit Enrollment Verification for more information on requesting enrollment verification.

 External scholarship donors may also require that current students provide proof of academic standing to continue to receive funding.
-If so, students should contact the Office of the Registrar or visit Request Transcripts for information on requesting an official transcript.
+If so, students should contact the Office of the Registrar or visit Requesting an Official Transcript for information on requesting an official transcript.